MOZART, Wolfgang Amadeus, 1756-1791

 [Concerti, violin, orch, complete]

-The solo violin's entry, 1st movt, Concerto in D Major, K.218
+The solo violin's entry, 1st movt, Concerto in G Major, K.216

 Frankfurt, 1991.
 Oblong, 31 x 24 cm, 400 pp. Halftone (in sepia color) of the autograph scores, reproduced from originals scattered among three different libraries (Biblioteka Jagiellońska - Krakow, Library of Congress - Washington, DC, and the Staatsbibliothek Preußischer Kultur Besitz - Berlin).
 Includes all 5 violin concerti, K.207, 211, 216, 218, & 219, plus the Adagio in E (K.261) and the Rondo in B-flat (K.216a).

 As the Köchel numbers imply, all the concertos were written within a relatively short time span—1775.
 In a letter to his father dated Oct.
 1777 he gives a brief account of a performance in which he himself played the solo: "In the evening at supper I played my Strasbourg Concerto [K.218], which went like oil.
 Everyone praised my beautiful pure tone".
 In the score the soloist doubles the first violin part and plays the melodic solo while the other string parts become an accompaniment.
 This complete facsimile edition of all the violin concertos is a perfect gift for any Mozart lover.
 Limited edition of 1000 copies.
-Handsome binding in dark blue linen with Mozart's signature embossed in gold. $399
+Handsome binding in dark blue linen with Mozart's signature embossed in gold.
+SOLD OUT.
+Click this link for a new facsimile edition

 distributed by: